 - For how many people do you cook on average? this will indicate the size they need to be

 Like I said some of my pans and pots have been with me for 15 years and still look brand new regardless of nearly daily usage.
 Take good care of them and they will last a lifetime.

-In this pic you see my new copper frying pan from E.Dehillerin in Paris, a pot I found on a flea market and the small pan I kept from my dads professional set.
+Right you see my new copper frying pan from E.Dehillerin in Paris, a pot I found on a flea market and the small pan I kept from my dads professional set.

-In this pic you see my 1st ever Le Creuset vintage blue cast iron Dutch ovens I got in Paris 15 years ago.
+Above you see my 1st ever Le Creuset vintage blue cast iron Dutch ovens I got in Paris 15 years ago.
 The little black one is a more recent addition.
 This is only a part of my collection 🙂

 COOK WITH THE RIGHT OILS – Depending on the temperature you need to cook in, you should use or not use a certain type of oil.
 For example don’t use olive oil for high temperature cooking like frying.
 It is better to use a vegetable or sunflower oil for high temperatures.
 Olive oil is perfect for sauteing: a little oil in hot pan and fast cooking.
 Butter is my favourite for red meat ( if you are going to eat red meat better do it right).